Log In

 Cabbies demand Government put brakes on ridesharing

-The Government has the authority to step in and prevent “illegal” rideshare services from operating on the island, the Bermuda Taxi Owners and Operators Association said.
+The Government has the authority to step in and prevent “illegal” rideshare services from operating on the island, the Bermuda Taxi Owners and Operators Association has claimed.

 Last month, the Government said it was seeking legal advice over the operation of ride-sharing app Island: GO!, which claimed to have launched in Bermuda.

-In a statement, the BTOA said it strongly disagreed with a recent stance taken by David Burt, the Premier, that there is little the Government can do at present to block new services such as Island: GO! from operating on the island in the absence of regulations.
+In a statement, the BTOA said it strongly disagreed with a recent stance taken by David Burt, the Premier, that there was little the Government could do to block new services such as Island: GO! from operating on the island in the absence of regulations.

 Mr Burt’s interest in the taxi industry are a matter of parliamentary record.
 His page on the House of Assembly site acknowledges that he is a cofounder of Hitch, an app-based taxi firm, and that he was a lead developer of the service’s mobile app.

-In an interview on Tuesday with Bermuda Broadcasting, Mr Burt said rideshare proposals put forward by Wayne Furbert, the Minister of Transport, were ”not going to compete” with the taxi industry but, rather, complement it.
+In an interview on Tuesday with Bermuda Broadcasting, Mr Burt said rideshare proposals put forward by Wayne Furbert, the Minister of Transport, were ”not going to compete” with the taxi industry but complement it.

-Mr Burt said he was not familiar with Island: GO!
+Mr Burt told the broadcaster he was not familiar with Island: GO!

 “But I can only assume that it might be trying to undercut and undercharge what current taxis are charging and that is what the fear of the taxi industry is and should rightfully be,” he said.

-However, the BTOA said it “strongly disagrees” with Mr Burt’s stance.
+However, the BTOA responded that it “strongly disagrees” with Mr Burt’s stance.

 “The Premier has the power to halt any business that does not operate within the regulation and legislation his office upholds and administers,” a spokesman for the BTOA said.

-“There is no need to wait for new laws to be in place when existing regulations are already being violated,” the spokesman said.
+“There is no need to wait for new laws to be in place when existing regulations are already being violated.”

-He said the Mr Burt’s comments overlooked key issues, such as insurance coverage and financial compliance, which the BTOA insisted remain unresolved in the case of unregulated ride-sharing apps such as Island GO!
+He said that Mr Burt’s comments overlooked key issues such as insurance coverage and financial compliance, which the BTOA insisted remained unresolved in the case of unregulated ridesharing apps such as Island: GO!

 The spokesman said insurance policies did not cover private cars for transporting passengers for hire.